TOP-PKO-src/YAMMI-Yet-Another-Map-Manager-Innovation-By-Matt/README.md

+Credits
+Original Author

+This project is based on the original work created by Matt (Elitrin).

+Matt/Elitrin is the original creator of YAMMI and has contributed several other valuable tools widely used within the TOP/PKO community.

 # Yammi 0.6.2 Source

 Yammi is an old WinForms Tales of Pirates / PKO map editor.
 This tree was recovered from dotPeek output and is being stabilized as a buildable source project.

+This repository is intended as a base for further improvements and is shared as a way of giving back to the community.

 ## Layout